lcx/blog_private/content/post/happiness-is-temporary.md

 title: "Happiness is temporary; all scenarios lead to loss"
 slug: happiness-is-temporary
 date: 2023-12-30T20:41:42+02:00
-summary: Choose your own advernture ... fall into the happiness trap and suffer loss or go the safe but dull and boring path.
+summary: If you could be really happy but knew from the start it would end in sadness, would you choose that happiness or would you avoid it?
 draft: false
 ---
 # Happiness is temporary; all scenarios lead to loss.